wazuh/wazuh-documentation/source/user-manual/capabilities/virustotal-scan/integration.rst

    virustotal.source.md5: 9c8a83c9f4c39e8200661c33e188e79b
    integration: virustotal

-- Alert received when the scanned file has been found in the database and it has been detected as malware by the antivirus engines.
+- Alert received when the scanned file was found and identified by the database as malware.

 .. code-block:: console
    :emphasize-lines: 3